Tunisia: Emerging Identities in North Africa

 -- Colleen McNamara, University of North Carolina - Chapel Hill

-Examine the dynamics between modernity and tradition, technology and culture, and history and social change in Tunisia, birthplace of the Arab Spring.
+Examine the dynamics between modernity and tradition, technology and culture, Islam and constitutional democracy, and history and social change in Tunisia, birthplace of the Arab Spring.

 Learn more about studying abroad with SIT in Tunisia through the words of program alum, Maureen McKamey from Drake University.

 Strategically situated at the tip of North Africa, with close ties to Europe and deep roots in the African and Arab worlds, Tunisia has long been a cosmopolitan, cross-cultural location.
 It is also the site of the first protests of the Arab Spring.
 It is therefore an ideal site from which to study the twin tensions shaping Arab communities today: tradition and modernity.
 This immersive study abroad program gives students the chance to study Arabic while examining issues of identity, culture, and globalization in a multicultural context.
 Why Tunisia?
 Learn more here.

 Examine the dynamics between modernity and tradition in Tunisian and Arab culture.

 Tunisia may be the first Arab country to achieve a Western-style democracy and constitutes a fascinating case study of Islam’s compatibility with democratic processes.
 Students consider the country’s secular tradition; multicultural population; and recent resurgence of popular Islam and the role of the Islamist movement in shaping the political, social, and cultural landscape of post-revolutionary Tunisia.

 Learn or advance language skills in Modern Standard Arabic or French.

 Students in this program can study either Modern Standard Arabic or French, the latter of which continues to play an important role in Tunisian society, especially in the fields of education, media, and business.
 Students can also improve their language skills through daily conversations with their host families in either or both languages.
 Learn more about living with a Tunisian family.